akku1139/aosp-mirror_platform_docs_source.android.com/src/source/initializing.md

  - GNU Make 3.81 -- 3.82, which you can download from [gnu.org](http://ftp.gnu.org/gnu/make/),

- - JDK 6 if you wish to build Gingerbread or newer; JDK 5 for Froyo or older.
-You can download both from [java.sun.com](http://java.sun.com/javase/downloads/).
+ - Sun JDK 6 if you wish to build Gingerbread or newer; Sun JDK 5 for Froyo or older; OpenJDK 6 for the master branch.

  - Git 1.7 or newer.
 You can find it at [git-scm.com](http://git-scm.com/download).

 Detailed instructions for Ubuntu 10.04+ follow.

-## Installing the JDK ##

-The Sun JDK is no longer in Ubuntu's main package repository.
-In order to download it, you need to add the appropriate repository and indicate to the system which JDK should be used.

-Java 6: for Gingerbread and newer

-    $ sudo add-apt-repository "deb http://archive.canonical.com/ lucid partner"
-    $ sudo apt-get update
-    $ sudo apt-get install sun-java6-jdk

-Java 5: for Froyo and older

-    $ sudo add-apt-repository "deb http://archive.ubuntu.com/ubuntu hardy main multiverse"
-    $ sudo add-apt-repository "deb http://archive.ubuntu.com/ubuntu hardy-updates main multiverse"
-    $ sudo apt-get update
-    $ sudo apt-get install sun-java5-jdk

-*Note: The `lunch` command in the build step will ensure that the Sun JDK is used instead of any previously installed JDK.*

 ## Installing required packages (Ubuntu 10.04 -- 11.10) ##